A city break in Europe is always a good idea!

 Must-Try: Pastry and ice cream at Vincek

-Best Views: Area around the Church of Saint Catherine and Lotrscak Tower
+Best Views: Zagreb 360, the area around the Church of Saint Catherine and Lotrscak Tower

 WHERE TO STAY